Academic Catalogs

 Overdose Information

 Fentanyl and opioid analgesics such as morphine produce similar effects in the body including euphoria, relaxation, drowsiness, sedation, confusion, dizziness, nausea, vomiting, urinary retention, pain relief, constricted pupils, and respiratory depression.
-Over 150 people die every day from overdoses related to synthetic opioids like fentanyl.
 It is important to recognize the signs of an overdose, early intervention can save a life.

 Signs of overdose include: